×

 The Discovery Process

-• Interrogatories: written questions answered under oath
+• Court-required written questions answered under oath

-• Depositions: oral questioning outside the courtroom
+• Depositions, involving sworn testimony outside the courtroom

 Motions and Pretrial Requests